Importance of Overlapping Network Nodes in Influence Spreading: Results

-One observation is the similarity in the relative differences between the CC Out Centrality (Figure \ref{fig:stream_a}) and SC Centralities (Figure \ref{fig:all_sc}).
-The main difference is the presence of accumulation periods at the beginning of the SC spreading in the FB and LJ datasets, which are absent in the CC case.
-Otherwise, the models show only minor variations within the standard error of the mean (SEM).
-Two key reasons explain this similarity: First, the CC model includes a temporal delay at the start of the spreading process, requiring three propagation steps before reinforcement.
-This delay leads to negligible accumulation, making the spreading dynamics in both SC and CC models initially effectively identical.
-The choice of weights balances model differentiation and the discovery of spreading dynamics.
-Second, the relative differences between OL and NOL nodes remain constant in a saturated network, as our SC model lacks a recovery phase seen in traditional SIR models.
-Thus, the high relative difference in spreading potential persists in saturated networks, similar to the CC model.
+One observation is the similarity in the relative differences between the Out-Centrality of CC (Figure \ref{fig:stream_a}) and the Centralities of SC (Figure \ref{fig:all_sc}).
+The main difference is the presence of accumulation periods at the beginning of the SC spreading for the FB and LJ datasets, which are absent in the CC case.
+Otherwise, the models show only minor variations within the standard error of the mean.
+Two factors may contribute to this similarity: First, the CC model includes a temporal delay at the beginning of the spreading process, requiring three propagation steps before reinforcement.
+This delay leads to negligible accumulation, making the spreading dynamics in both SC and CC models initially quite similar in the early stages.
+The choice of weights balances model differentiation with the ability to resolve spreading dynamics.
+Second, the relative differences between the OL and NOL nodes remain stable in the saturated regime, since our SC model follows SI dynamics.
+As a result, the high relative difference in the spreading potential tends to persist in saturated networks, similar to the CC model.